Introduction

 Drivers for the MB cell types, MBON-downstream and DAN-upstream

-Prior to the completion of the EM connectome map, we conducted parallel efforts to identify cell types downstream of MBONs or upstream of DANs using confocal images of GAL4 drivers registered to a standard brain (Bogovic et al., 2020).
+Our initial efforts to identify cells of interest started prior to the completion of the EM connectome.
+At this early stage, we attempted to identify cell types either downstream of MBONs or upstream of DANs using confocal images of GAL4 drivers registered to a standard brain (Bogovic et al., 2020).
 We searched for GAL4 drivers containing cell types with potential connections to MBONs or DANs by quantifying the number of voxels overlapping with MBON axons or DAN dendrites (Otsuna et al., 2018).
 We then built split-GAL4 intersections from selected pairs of drivers from the established hemidriver library (Dionne et al., 2018; Tirian and Dickson, 2017).

-After matching with EM-reconstructed neurons, these efforts resulted in split-GAL4 drivers encompassing 111 cell types that connect with the DANs and MBONs (Figure 3).
+Once EM information became available, we matched the neurons identified with this approach to EM-reconstructed neurons to yield split-GAL4 drivers encompassing 110 cell types that connect with the DANs and MBONs (Figure 3).
 Several of the cell types originally selected by LM were found to be not directly connected with MBONs or DANs.
-Nevertheless, these lines can be valuable for investigating other behaviors.
+Nevertheless, these lines can be valuable for other types of investigations.
 For example, one such line, SS32237, was found to exhibit robust female-female aggression when activated (Schretter et al., 2020).

 Drivers for MBON downstream and DAN upstream neurons.